 Whether it’s convenience, cost or another factor that’s top of your wish list, many Aussies are weighing up their options for how to lodge a tax return.
 Some of us may have our routine sorted, while others are hunting through paperwork for crinkly, coffee-stained receipts that just might be tax deductions.
 For many of us, paying for the services of a tax professional comes next.

 What options are available for submitting a tax return?

-The latest available ATO statistics suggest about 70% of Australians opted to lodge their individual tax return using a registered tax agent in 2017–18, while about 29% used myTax, and only around 1% self-prepared their own paper tax return.
+The latest available ATO statistics suggest about 70% of Australians opted to lodge their individual tax return using a registered tax agent in a recent year, while about 29% used myTax, and only around 1% self-prepared their own paper tax return.
 In the next sections, we’ll cover more about the preferred option for many Australians.
 If you’d like to find out more about myTax as an alternative option, you can visit the ATO’s website, which also covers steps for how you might lodge a paper tax return.

 Who is a registered tax agent?

 A registered tax agent is a specialist accountant who can prepare and lodge tax returns, according to Moneysmart.
 Registered tax agents specialise in taxation accounting, and have studied both tax and law.
 They are eligible to provide tax services to the public as long as they renew their licence every three years.

 Tax practitioners who are registered with the Tax Practitioners Board (TPB) have met requirements set out in the Tax Agent Services Regulations 2009 (TASR).
 These practitioners can include tax agents, BAS agents and tax (financial) advisers.
 They usually display their registration with the TPB’s registration symbol.